Latitudinal gradients in species diversity: Species-energy hypothesis

 The species energy hypothesis suggests the amount of available energy sets limits to the richness of the system.
 Thus, increased solar energy (with an abundance of water) at low latitudes causes increased net primary productivity (or photosynthesis).
 This hypothesis proposes the higher the net primary productivity the more individuals can be supported, and the more species there will be in an area.
 Put another way, this hypothesis suggests that extinction rates are reduced towards the equator as a result of the higher populations sustainable by the greater amount of available energy in the tropics.
 Lower extinction rates lead to more species in the tropics.

 One critique of this hypothesis has been that increased species richness over broad spatial scales is not necessarily linked to an increased number of individuals, which in turn is not necessarily related to increased productivity.
 Additionally, the observed changes in the number of individuals in an area with latitude or productivity are either too small (or in the wrong direction) to account for the observed changes in species richness.
 The potential mechanisms underlying the species-energy hypothesis, their unique predictions and empirical support have been assessed in a major review by Currie et al. (2004).

-The effect of energy has been supported by several studies in terrestrial and marine taxa.
+The effect of energy has been supported by several studies in terrestrial and marine taxon.